SwedenLivingWorld world_2_fill WorldBusiness BusinessSports sports-soccer SportsEntertainmentEntertain

 Yeah.

 As the son of the Minister of Justice and Senator Robert F Kennedy and nephew of former President John F Kennedy, Kennedy junior is a well-known name in the USA.
 His childhood was overshadowed by the murder of his uncle in 1963 and his father in 1968.
-In his teens, "RFK" – a nickname he inherited from his father – struggled with drug problems and was expelled from two boarding schools.
+In his teenage years, "RFK" – a nickname he inherited from his father – struggled with drug problems and was expelled from two boarding schools.

 Environmental activism and conspiracy theories

-After graduating from Harvard and the University of Virginia, Kennedy began working as a prosecutor on Manhattan in the early 1980s.
+After graduating from Harvard and the University of Virginia, Kennedy began working as a prosecutor in Manhattan in the early 1980s.
 Over the years, he became increasingly engaged in environmental issues, making a name for himself by suing authorities and companies that polluted the Hudson River.

 In the mid-2000s, Kennedy began spreading conspiracy theories about vaccines, including in a notable article in Rolling Stone, where he drew connections to autism.
-Since then, he has become known as one of the world's most prominent vaccine skeptics.
+Since then, he has become known as one of the world's most influential vaccine skeptics.
 Kennedy himself rejects this description, but as recently as July this year, he said in an interview that "there is no vaccine that is safe and effective", and repeated his theory about the link between vaccines and autism.

 Kennedy has also created controversy by demanding that fluoride should no longer be added to drinking water, something that is done in some countries (but not Sweden) to improve dental health.